-If you're looking to immerse yourself in a lively, communist-era neighborhood bar in Buda, I can't think of a better place than Bambi Eszpresszó.
+If you're looking to immerse yourself in a lively, communist-era neighborhood bar that doubles as a breakfast joint, I can't think of a better place than Bambi Eszpresszó in Buda.
 What makes Bambi the real deal?
-While it doesn't follow contemporary trends, it isn’t showing off an artificial ("retro"), unremembered past either – it’s a genuine throwback.
+It isn’t trying to show off an artificial ("retro"), unremembered past – it’s a genuine throwback.

-Patrons are mainly local residents, with a high concentration of older men reading the paper with glasses of beer and increasingly indignant looks on their faces.
-The waiters are only nice to those patrons they find likeable, and they wear outfits that haven't been in fashion for at least 30 years.
-The red faux leather upholstery and Thonet look-alike chairs have been in place since the opening in 1961.
+Most patrons consist of local residents, with a high concentration of graying, beer-drinking men, who read the paper with increasingly indignant looks on their faces.
+The waiters, who wear outfits that haven't been in fashion for at least 30 years, are nice only to those customers they find likeable.
+The interior design features red faux leather upholstery and Thonet look-alike chairs have been in place since the opening in 1961.

 The limited food selections consist of a pair of frankfurter sausages with a side of mustard and a slice of bread (€2.5), scrambled eggs (€2), various toasted sandwiches (€1), and classic Hungarian pastries.
 Yes, the prices are rock-bottom.
 Although it gets liveliest in the evenings, I most enjoy Bambi for breakfast during the warm weather months, when the crammed tables on its south-facing terrace are bathed in sunshine.